ijlaldev007/crime-report/user-stories.md

 ### Task 5.1: Admin Access
 **User Story**: As an administrator, I want secure access to administrative features so that I can manage the platform effectively.

-#### Subtask 5.1.1: Role Check on Login
+#### Subtask 5.1.1: NextAuth Role Checks
-**User Story**: As an administrator, I want the system to verify my admin role at login so that I can access administrative features securely.
+**User Story**: As an administrator, I want NextAuth to verify my admin role so that I can access administrative features securely.

 #### Subtask 5.1.2: Admin UI Features
 **User Story**: As an administrator, I want a distinct UI with admin tools so that I can easily identify and use administrative functions.